Shippable/docs/sources/platform/runtime/ci/ami-overview.md

 <a name="change-machine-image"></a>
 ## Changing the Subscription Machine image

+To view your machine, image follow instructions in [Viewing Subscription Machine Image](#view-machine-image) section above.

-To select a different Machine Image:
+You can click on the **Machine Images** dropdown to select a different image.

--  Go to the `Settings` tab of your Subscription
--  Click on `Options` in the left sidebar and select the image you want from the dropdown under the 'Machine Images' section.
 Please note that this setting will affect all projects and builds in your Subscription.

 <img src="/images/ci/change-machine-image.png"